TheMiniDriver/replit/game-of-life/docs/game-of-life.md

   });
 ```

 Here we either add or subtract 0.01 seconds to the interval.
-Note that in the `up` key hander, which makes the interval between updates shorter, therefore increasing the speed of the simulation, we make sure that our interval cannot go negative.
-A negative time iinterval would make no sense, unless we accidentally invent time travel.
+Note that in the `up` key handler, which makes the interval between updates shorter, therefore increasing the speed of the simulation, we make sure that our interval cannot go negative.
+A negative time interval would make no sense, unless we accidentally invent time travel.

 ### Resetting the game

 The last control we need to add in is one to completely reset the simulation, clearing out all cells if we want to start fresh.
 We'll listen for the `r` for reset, key being pressed.
-If it is pressed, we'll create a new blank matrix, and resest the generation counter.
+If it is pressed, we'll create a new blank matrix, and reset the generation counter.
 Add the following the the `game` scene:

 ```js
   onKeyPress("r", () => {